HireFrederick/frederick_api_gem/README.md

 * A FrederickAPI::V2::Errors::BackgroundJobFailure exception is raised if the API returns an error on an asyncronous job.
-* A BackgroundJob Resource will be returned from the client in the case that a successful job does not return a resources.
+* A BackgroundJob Resource will be returned from the client in the case that a successful job does not return a resource.